-There are five divisions within the University System office and are currently directed by the following staff: Teresa Rademacher, Administrative Assistant, Administrative Division; Lucinda Neitzel, Human Resource Manager, Audit and Advisory Services Division; Bob Curry, Information Technology Manager and Coordinator, Information Technology Division; Abby Daniels, Legal Counsel Manager, Legal Services Division; and Jeffrey G. Brownfield, Human Resource Manager, Operations Division.
+There are five divisions within the University System office and are currently directed by the following staff: Teresa Rademacher, Administrative Assistant, and Financial Officer, Administrative Division; Lucinda Neitzel, Human Resource Manager, Audit and Advisory Services Division; Bob Curry, Information Technology Manager and Coordinator, Information Technology Division; Mari Martinelli, Legal Counsel Manager, Legal Services Division; and Jeffrey G. Brownfield, Human Resource Manager, Operations Division.
 Many of the business processes and procedures are products of a major collaborative system-wide effort.
 Within that collaborative context, these divisions are closely interrelated; each truly dependent upon the other, and with our external constituency, to discharge its area of responsibility.
-With a current staff of only 12 personnel, each of the individual position responsibilities often overlap.
+With a current staff of only 14 personnel, each of the individual position responsibilities often overlap.
 We are quite proud of our important role within the higher education community and our ability to most efficiently fulfill our statutory function.

 The Merit Board is charged with making and publishing Administrative Rules to carry out provisions of the Act establishing the merit program.
-These Administrative Rules provide detailed procedures along a broad spectrum of human resource activities including from eligible examinations, registers resulting examinations, appointments (both status and nonstatus), probationary periods, reassignments and transfers, separations and demotions, and seniority.
-The University System staff is involved in the development, implementation, and maintenance of rules and procedures, providing a review and appeal process for applicants, employees and employers, as well as hearing procedures in matters related to discharge and demotion.
+These Administrative Rules provide detailed procedures along a broad spectrum of human resource activities including examinations, eligible registers resulting from examinations, appointments (both status and nonstatus), probationary periods, reassignments and transfers, separations and demotions, and seniority.
+The University

-University System Office continued...
+University System Office continued . . .